 Organizational level controls will document the organizational structure and operational nature of the school and include statements on integrity and values, management philosophy and operating style, training and commitment monitoring of the control environment.
-Drilling deeper, the school's functional level internal controls will consist of a comprehensive set of

-Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. written functional level control documents for information systems, general accounts payable, accounts receivable, purchasing, ledger, cash disbursements, cash receipts, payroll including E-verify, journal entries, financial reporting, and fixed assets and depreciation.
+Drilling deeper, the school's functional level internal controls will consist of a comprehensive set of written functional level control documents for information systems, general ledger, accounts payable, accounts receivable, purchasing, cash disbursements, cash receipts, payroll including E-verify, journal entries, financial reporting, and fixed assets and depreciation.
 Each functionallevel control document will identify and define source documents, enumerate segregated duties and functions, specify output reports and summaries.
 RCS will contract an auditing firm and will give them levels of authorization to provide procedures for errors detection and correction.
 Lastly the Board of Directors will receive and review all financial information as it relates to Ridgeview Charter School.